grange85/ahfow-www/_posts/2004/2004-12-15-the-earth-is-blue-more-details-of-damon-naomis-next-album.markdown

 - damon & naomi
 tags: []
 ---
-<p>I've just added a full tracklisting and credits for Damon &amp; Naomi's The Earth is Blue which will be released on Valentine's day of 2005.
+<p>I've just added a full tracklisting and credits for Damon & Naomi's The Earth is Blue which will be released on Valentine's day of 2005.
 It includes amongst a bunch of lovely originals a gorgeous rendition of George Harrison's "While My Guitar Gently Weeps".
-The album will be released on Damon &amp; Naomi's own 20/20/20 label.http://www.fullofwishes.info/galaxie/index.php?album_id=197</p>
+The album will be released on Damon & Naomi's own 20/20/20 label.http://www.fullofwishes.info/galaxie/index.php?album_id=197</p>